Marshall Teague (racing driver): Death

 Driving a reconfigured Indy car at the newly opened Daytona International Speedway, Teague died while attempting to break the closed course speed record, which had been established by Tony Bettenhausen in qualifying for the 1957 Race of Two Worlds at about 177 mph.
 Teague was conducting test sessions in preparation for the April start of the 1959 USAC Championship Car season, piloting a "Sumar Special" streamliner, a Kurtis Kraft chassis with a 270 c.i.
 Meyer-Drake Offenhauser engine, streamlined fenders, and a canopy enclosing the driver, thus being classified as Formula Libre.

 On February 9, 1959, Teague, clocked at 171.821 mph, markedly improved Ed Elisian's unofficial 148-mph-one-lap record for an American race track, which had been set in preparation for the 1958 Indianapolis 500.

 The next day, the left rear tire was cut as a result of running over a foreign object, which forced Teague to pit.

 Teague was trying to go even faster on February 11, 1959, 11 days before the first Daytona 500.
 "Teague pushed the speed envelope in the high-powered Sumar Special streamliner – to an estimated 140 mph."
 His car spun and flipped through the third turn and Teague was thrown, seat and all, from his car.
 He died nearly instantly, 11 days shy of his 38th birthday.

 Legacy

-Teague, along with his #6 Fabulous Hudson Hornet, was the inspiration for Doc Hudson in the film Cars.
+Teague, along with his No. 6 Fabulous Hudson Hornet, was one of the primary inspirations for Doc Hudson in the film Cars.